Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Accelerating Joinable Search

-\begin{proof} From Fig.~\ref{fig:threeBounds}(c) we can observe that the posting list of $N_L.inv$ stores the mapping from the cell ID to the spatial dataset.
-If the size of the $q_i.pl$ in $N_L.inv$ is equal to the leaf node's capacity $N_L.size$, then all dataset nodes contained by the leaf node must contain cell ID $q_i$.
-Therefore, the lower bound between the leaf node and the query node is the total number of cell IDs whose corresponding list size is equal to $f$. \end{proof}
+\begin{proof} From Fig.~\ref{fig:threeBounds} we can observe that the posting list of $N_{leaf}.inv$ stores the mapping from the cell ID to the spatial dataset.
+If the size of the $c_i.pl$ in $N_{leaf}.inv$ is equal to the current leaf node's capacity $|N_{leaf}.ch|$, then all dataset nodes contained by the $N_{leaf}$ must contain cell ID $c_i$.
+Therefore, the lower bound between the leaf node and the query node is the total number of cell IDs whose corresponding list size is equal to the current leaf node's capacity $|N_{leaf}.ch|$. \end{proof}

-Based on the above lemmas, we propose a search algorithm based on the IBtree to accelerate the \MIQ.
-Algorithm~\ref{alg:MIQSearch} shows the process of the algorithm.
-Firstly, based on the \texttt{BranchAndBound} Function, we can directly prune in batch those nodes whose MBRs are not intersected with the query's MBR because their set intersection must be 0 (Lines~\ref{alg:NonOverlap1} to \ref{alg:rightNode}).
-Then, for each intersected leaf nodes $N_R$, if the upper bound of $N_R$ is greater than the current lower bound in the priority queue, it will become a candidate leaf node (Lines~\ref{alg:computeBound} to \ref{alg:insert}).
+The pseudocode of \overlapSearch can be shown in Algorithm~\ref{alg:MIQSearch}.
+Firstly, for a given query node $N_Q$, we implement a recursive search down \localIndex in which we prune away recursive contain internal nodes whose MBR does not overlap the query node (Lines~\ref{alg:NonOverlap1} to \ref{alg:rightNode}).
+Then, for each intersected leaf node $N$, we compute the upper and lower bounds between $N$ and $N_Q$.
+If the upper bound is less than the current lower bound in the priority queue, all dataset nodes contained by the leaf node can be safely pruned in batch; otherwise, it will become a candidate leaf node (Lines~\ref{alg:computeBound} to \ref{alg:insert}).

-After obtaining the first-round candidate nodes, we traverse each candidate leaf node $N_L$ and compute the set intersection by scanning the posting lists of $N_L$.
-When the number of result set $\mathcal{R}.size < k$, the candidate dataset is directly inserted into $\mathcal{R}$; otherwise, we compare the set intersection of each candidate dataset with the $k$-th largest value in $\mathcal{R}$ and judge whether to insert it into $\mathcal{R}$.
-Finally, we can obtain the result set $\mathcal{R}$.(Lines~\ref{alg:IBS1} to \ref{alg:IBS2}).
+After obtaining the first-round candidate nodes, we traverse each candidate leaf node $N_{leaf}$ and compute the set intersection by scanning the posting lists of $N_{leaf}$.
+When the size of results queue $\mathcal{R}.size < k$, the candidate dataset is directly inserted into $\mathcal{R}$; otherwise, we compare the set intersection of each candidate dataset with the $k$-th largest value in $\mathcal{R}$ and judge whether to insert it into $\mathcal{R}$.
+Finally, we can obtain the set of results $\mathcal{R}$ (Lines~\ref{alg:IBS1} to \ref{alg:IBS2}).
+Additionally, \overlapSearch incurs $O(n)$ time complexity.
+The detailed time complexity analysis of the Algorithm~\ref{alg:MIQSearch} can be found in Appendix~\ref{appendix:indexComplexity}.